nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 ## The Rendering Issue

-Lately, I've been coming across many blogs that have weird font rendering issues for code blocks on iOS.
+Lately, I've been coming across many blogs that have weird font-size rendering issues for code blocks on iOS.
 Basically, in a code snippet, the font size would seemingly randomly be much larger for some lines than others.

 Below are a few screenshots I've taken for websites that I've seen this on: